omron-sinicx/neural-astar/README.md

 ## Overview
-- This branch presents a minimal example for training and evaluating Neural A* on shortest path problems.
+- This branch presents a minimal working example for training Neural A* for shortest path problems and planning on [WarCraft data](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.YJCQ5S).
 - For reproducing experiments in our ICML'21 paper, please refer to [icml2021](https://github.com/omron-sinicx/neural-astar/tree/icml2021) branch.
 - For creating datasets used in our experiments, please visit [planning datasets](https://github.com/omron-sinicx/planning-datasets) repository.